WHEEL KNOWLEDGE IN THE 21st CENTURY

 wisdom.
 As a Tsimshian Elder, I use the knowledge with honour and

-respect, according to my world view which isn't all that different
+respect, according to my world view which really isn't all that different

-So, to the Plains, I say in your language, "pi la may ya ye" (Thank You) for your wisdom.
-As a Tsimshian Elder, I use the knowledge with honour and respect, according to my world view which isn't all that different from yours.
+So, to the Plains, I say in your language, "pi la may ya ye" (thank you) for your wisdom.
+As a Tsimshian Elder, I use the knowledge with honour and respect, according to my world view which really isn't all that different from yours.

 Scattered across the plains are a number of stone medicine wheels.
 Some are extremely large, greater than 12 meters across.
 The term "Medicine Wheel" was first applied to the Big Horn Medicine Wheel in Wyoming, the most southern and the largest in existence.
-Big Horn measures seventy meters across and on the June Solstice, a ray from the Sun cuts directly across it.
+Big Horn is the largest and measures eighty meters across; on the June Solstice, a ray from the Sun cuts directly across it.
 Big Horn consists of a central circle of piled rock surrounded by a circle of stone; "Rays" of stones travel out from the central core of rock and its surrounding circle.
 The whole structure looks rather like the wheel of a bicycle.

 Despite their physical existence, there is still a lot of mystery surrounding them, because without written records, so little is understood as to their true meaning.
 Many theories abound, including: (a) the wheels contain significant stellar and cosmological alignments, specifically designed in other words to point towards the rising sun or to certain star nation constellation(s); (b) the performance of specific rituals and ceremonies that have been lost to the mists of time.